NC High Country Bike Tour

 - 6 Days | 6 Nights

-Orientation: 5:00PM held on the night before we ride.
+Orientation: 5:00pm held on the night before we ride.
 Arrive by 2:00pm for a short beautiful warm-up ride.

-Takes us out of the artsy town of Weaverville, a small bedroom community near Asheville, NC.
+Takes us out of the artsy town of Burnsville, a small bedroom community near Asheville, NC.
 We follow the shady creek front roads along Paint Branch and visit the college town of Marshall before slipping back to Burnsville on the west end of town.36 miles; 2895 feet of climbing

 Takes us out of the town of Burnsville with it’s town square and mountain top village of Mountain Air, a fly-in, fly-out resort.
 On to the remote towns of Bakersville and Penland.
 Penland is home to one of the country’s oldest arts and crafts school.
 There we tour the campus and its art studios and enjoy a lunch on the Green.
 We work our way to Spruce Pine.
 Redundant in name, yes there are Christmas tree farms.
 Then on to The Blue Ridge Parkway for the evening in Little Switzerland.45 miles; 3272′ elevation gain